 Maximizing potential.
 Regardless of age, emotional stress and difficulties can get in the way of reaching one’s optimal level of functioning.
-As a licensed clinical social worker, I provide intensive individual psychotherapy and psychoanalysis to adolescents and adults.
+As a licensed clinical social worker, I provide individual psychotherapy and psychoanalysis to adults and adolescents.
 My clinical focus involves working in a collaborative way to identify and treat painful symptoms including depression and anxiety, which often lead to problems in work, school, and relationships.

 We all have moments when we get “stuck” or “off track.”
 When these moments become prolonged — when we struggle with depression, anxiety, irritability, identity and relationships — psychoanalytic psychotherapy can be a powerful process in assisting us to heal.
 Psychotherapy involves working together to gain a deeper understanding of what might be going on internally.
 Together we will begin to disentangle and make sense out of all that you are experiencing.

 Psychoanalysis is an intensive form of psychoanalytic psychotherapy available to adolescents and adults.
 It is recommended when, after a significant course of traditional psychotherapy, an individual’s way of thinking and behaving continues to get in the way of cultivating a more fulfilling life.

 Psychoanalysis involves sessions of 3-4 times a week.
 The increase in frequency of sessions serves to intensify the process and move the therapy along.